What is a modified car?

 Modified Car Insurance

-If you have spent even a modest amount of money modifying your car – and your standard policy does not cover those changes – consider car insurance for modified cars.
+You need modified car insurance if you have completed modifications to your car for which your car insurance policy will not provide coverage.
 The more you have invested in the car, the more compelling the argument for purchasing this coverage.

 • An upgraded stereo system